-Collins, a Republican, was the representative for Texas's 3rd congressional district from 1967 to 1982.
+Collins was the representative for Texas’s 3rd congressional district and was a Republican.
+He served from 1967 to 1982.

 Collins is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Collins sponsored and cosponsored.
 See full analysis methodology.

 Collins sponsored bills primarily in these issue areas: